 2. Set up WordPress

 You’re all registered!
 So you now own your domain for your website.
 The next step is to start setting up WordPress and luckily SiteGround actually has a setup wizard that does all the hard work for you.

-Once you’ve successfully signed up for hosting you’ll be presented with the following screen, where you can choose the option to “set up site” (the orange button).
+Once you’ve successfully signed up for hosting you’re presented with the following screen.
+This is where you can choose the option to “set up site” (the orange button).

 You’ll be taken to a new page where you can start a new website or migrate an existing one.
 Click on Select under Start New Website.

 Choose WordPress and enter the preferred login details for your new WordPress application.
 Once you are ready, click on Continue.